1987 – Coast Guard Aviation Established an Air Interdiction Role in the Drug War

-In the first years of the 1980s Cocaine was not on the DEA radar and the Carter administration saw no health hazard associated with it.
-The Bahamas were a trans-shipment point for both marijuana and cocaine.
-It was here that Carlos Lehder in conjunction with the Medellin Cartel revolutionized the cocaine trade.
+The Bahama Islands became a primary trans-shipment point for both marijuana and cocaine.
+It was here that Carlos Lehder in conjunction with the Medellin Cartel revolutionized the cocaine trade In the early years of the 1980s cocaine had not been on the DEA “radar”.
 Previously drug dealers relied on human “mules” to smuggle drugs on regular commercial flights.
-Utilizing Norman Cay, an island in the Bahamas owned by Carlos, as a trans-shipment facility, much greater quantities of cocaine could be transported with far less risk.
-Cocaine would be transported to the Bahamas and then transferred to small personal type aircraft which were used to transport it to pre-arranged locations in the United States.
+Utilizing Norman Cay, an island in the Bahamas, owned by Carlos, as a trans-shipment facility, much greater quantities of cocaine was transported with far less risk.
+Cocaine was flown to the Bahamas and then transferred to small personal type aircraft which were used to transport it to pre-arranged locations in the United States.
 Norman Cay was closed but many remote trans-shipment landing sites remained.
 In addition the smugglers began dropping shipments at pre-arranged drop points to be recovered by high speed boats referred to as “Go-Fasts”.
 If packaged properly “coke” will float.
 The primary means used by the Medellin Cartel to transport cocaine to the drop points was light twin engine aircraft.

-The Cocaine threat had become highly publicized by 1986.
+By 1986 the Cocaine threat had become highly publicized.
 Congress was not pleased with the existing effort and began developing its own strategy.
 Critics wanted increased air interdiction activities and faulted the El Paso Intelligence Center for not providing timely tactical information to interdiction agencies.
-Congress proposed all source Command, Control, Communications and Intelligence Centers (3CI) and provisions to enhance the capabilities of the interdiction agencies.
+Congress proposed all source Command, Control, Communications and Intelligence Centers (C3I) with provisions to enhance the capabilities of the interdiction agencies.
 Admiral Paul Yost had just become Commandant and he believed strongly that the Coast Guard should be assigned the expanded air interdiction responsibilities because it had a secure command and control system and a complete infrastructure to train personnel and support its equipment whereas the Customs Service did not.

 A Commandant’s Air Interdiction Study Group composed of COMDT G-O, G-ole, G-OAI, G-OAV, G-EAE, CAA (AO), CCGD7 (oil) and G-L convened in July of 1986 and produced a finished Coast Guard Air Interdiction Plan.
 Armed with this information the Commandant briefed and convinced the Secretary of Transportation, Elizabeth Dole, that the Coast Guard already had the necessary infrastructure and trained personnel to accomplish the mission and was the logical choice for the expanded air interdiction effort.
 Realizing that he would face strong opposition he arranged to personally brief President Reagan at the White House.
 With Secretary Dole, Secretary of the Treasury Jim Baker, Chief of Staff Howard Baker, and Ed Meese present he made his presentation.
 The result was that the Coast Guard became involved in the air-interdiction mission.